 Family Intervention & Training Services

-In addition to our counseling services, FITS offers training to graduate and post-graduate students wishing to increase their skills.
+In addition to our counseling services, FITS offers practicum placements for graduate students in mental health counseling, marriage and family therapy, social work, and other related fields.
+See HPCE Internships for more information.
 FITS also offers training and technical assistance for service providers, parents, educators, and other support systems for families and youth.
 Trainings are based on our intervention model that looks at the person within the context of their family and other systems as well as incorporates cultural beliefs and values of families.